djangodeployment/django-deployment-book/02-users-and-directories.rst

 Chapter summary
 ---------------

- * Create a system user with the same name as your Django project.
+ * Create a system user and group with the same name as your Django project.
  * Put your Django project in ``/usr/local``, with all files owned by root.
  * Put your virtualenv in ``/usr/local``, with the directory named like